indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 This, however, creates a large amount of WIP.
 [The variability in the flow of work cascades through the entire manufacturing plant, resulting in longer lead times](https://guillermo-roman.com/my-holiday-card-pipeline-a-visual-representation-of-the-effects-of-work-in-progress/ "A Visual Representation of the Effects of Work In Progress").
 Imagine what would happen if a flaw was found in the body panels when a car was being assembled?
-Most likely, the entire batch has to be discarded and redone.
+Most likely, the entire batch has to be discarded and reproduced.
 Producing large batches delays feedback, and in case of errors, more work has to be redone.

 <figure class="align-center">